exakat/exakat/docs/src/Installation.rst

 Basic requirements :

 * exakat.phar, the main code.
-* Neo4j and gremlin : exakat uses this graph database, with the Gremlin 3 plugin.
+* Gremlin server : exakat uses this graph database and the Gremlin 3 traversal language.
+Currently, only Gremlin Server is supported, with the tinkergraph and neo4j storage engine.
+Version 3.2.x are supported, 3.3.x not yet.
+* Java 8.x.
+Java 9.x will be supported later.
+Java 7.x
 * PHP 7.0 or later to run.
 This version requires curl, hash, phar, sqlite3, tokenizer, mbstring and json.

 Optional requirements :

-* PHP 5.2 to 7.2 for analysis.
+* PHP 5.2 to 7.3 for analysis.
 Those versions only require the ext/tokenizer extension.
 * VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
 They all are optional, though git is recommended.
 * Archives, such as zip, tgz, tbz2 may also be opened with optional helpers.

 OS requirements :
 Exakat has beed tested on OSX, Debian and Ubuntu (up to 14.04).
 Exakat should work on Linux distributions, may be with little work.
 Exakat hasn't been tested on Windows at all.

+For installation, curl or wget, and zip are needed.

 Quick installation with OSX
 ---------------------------